Top 10 Best Knife Companies

 9 Victorinox

 There is no better value in the knife industry.
 Their knives perform far better than people would expect.
 See the rope cutting test by jdavis882 for proof of exactly how good and versatile their steel is.
 Their factory is also one of the most refined in the world.
 Each knife produced has an extremely low carbon footprint.
-The heat produced by their factory is actually used to heat the homes surrounding their factory at no cost to the people.
-I love all of the knife companies currently in this list, but Victorinox is doing something that nobody else is.
-High quality product, great fit and finish, low price point, low carbon footprint, giving back to their community, lifetime warranty, and excellent performance.
+The heat produced by their factory is actually used to heat the homes surrounding it at no cost to the people.
+I love all of the knife companies currently on this list, but Victorinox is doing something that nobody else is.
+High-quality product, great fit and finish, low price point, low carbon footprint, giving back to their community, lifetime warranty, and excellent performance.

 10 DPX Gear